 There is a 21.5-inch iMacs with a 2.8GHz quad-core processor, but even though the number sounds similar, it is a newer generation of processor, and a quad-core as well, so expect them to be significantly faster, even with the burden of movable storage.

 The Mac mini offers only Intel i5 dual-core processor options as standard, there are i7 processors available at point of sale, but these are still only dual-core.

 The Mac mini weights 1.22kg and the dimensions are 19.7cm by 19.7cm.
 It's just 3.6cm tall.

-When it comes to the amount of space the unit will take up on your desk, its footprint is smaller than the 11-inch MacBook Air, with dimensions of 30cm by 19.2cm.
+When it comes to the amount of space the unit will take up on your desk, its footprint is similar to that of the 12in MacBook, at least in terms of width, with dimensions of 28cm by 19.65cm.

-The Mac mini offers an HDMI port, and perhaps for this reason it is a very popular Mac for those wishing to set up a Mac media centre in their living room.
-You will also find four USB 3 ports, an SDXD card slot, two Thunderbolt 2 ports, and even an IR receiver.
-The Mac mini features an Ethernet port, and built-in 802.11ac Wi-Fi like all the newer Macs.
+The Mac mini also offers an HDMI port, and perhaps for this reason it is a very popular Mac for those wishing to set up a Mac media centre in their living room.
+You will also find four USB 3 ports, an SDXD card slot, two Thunderbolt 2 ports, and even an IR receiver for use with a remote.
+The Mac mini features an Ethernet port and built-in 802.11ac Wi-Fi.